 This past weekend we spent an amazing two days at Bull Hill Guest Ranch.
 Bull Hill Ranch is a guest ranch located about 2 hours north of Spokane near the Canadian Border.
 The ranch has been in the Guglielmino family for well over 100 years.
 The guest ranch sits on top of a hill overlooking Lake Roosevelt and some truly amazing Washington scenery.
 I can't tell you how many times I lost myself in the view and just gazed over the hillside.

-One of the other guests on the ranch while we were there wrote a blog post describing her stay at Bull Hill as knocking on heavens door.
+One of the other guests on the ranch, while we were there, wrote a blog post describing her stay at Bull Hill as knocking on heavens door.
 You can see Rene's Blog post on her blog Rene Groom.
-I love how she describes the magically weekend we all enjoyed at Bull Hill Guest Ranch.
+I love how she describes the magical weekend we all enjoyed at Bull Hill Guest Ranch.

 Whether you are a cowboy/cowgirl, city slicker like me, or someone who has always wondered what it is like to be on a ranch I highly suggest checking out Bull Hill Guest Ranch.
 There truly is something for everyone at the ranch.

 Check out all of our Washington Travel Guides

 We were provided with our stay at Bull Hill Ranch.
 All opinions expressed are our own.